chukwunnonso/Technical-writing/introduction-to-github/github.md

+## Conclusion
-With what we have covered, you should be able to work with both Git and GitHub and keep track of the projects you are working on without been afraid of losing any of your files and projects.
-Keep building!
+We have seen that with Github our project is safe and can be accessed from anywhere easily.
+Although learning this might be intimidating but with the basic commands and features we have covered, you should be able to utilise Git and GitHub for track projects you are working on and also improving the projects of others.
+Thank you for reading and keep building!

+### References